-The system encourages allocative efficiency.
-Essentially, it's easier for land to make its way into the hands of those that will put it into higher productive use because they are willing to pay more.
+- The system encourages allocative efficiency.
+Essentially, it's easier for land to make its way into the hands of those that will put it to higher productive use because they are willing to pay more.

-This is a pervasive issue in the World Wide Web's domain name market.
-This dynamic would severely hamper AR metaverse adoption due to the low substitutability of two land parcels.
+- This is a pervasive issue in the World Wide Web's domain name market.
+This dynamic would severely hamper adoption due to the low substitutability of two land parcels.

-An individual holding a parcel of land means all other participants (i.e. "the network") are excluded from doing the same.
-This system assesses direct cost to the land holder to compensate the network for their exclusion—making for a more fair system.
+- An individual holding a parcel of land means all other participants (i.e. "the network") are excluded from doing the same.
+This system assesses direct cost to the landholder to compensate the rest of the network for their exclusion—making for a more fair system.

-While the novelty of the Geo Web's property rights system will require effective messaging and additional user education, it is the optimal system for taking an AR metaverse from boostrap to scale.
+While the novelty of this property rights system will require effective messaging and additional user education, it is the optimal system for taking the Geo Web from bootstrap to scale.